 4020 can result in the refusal of a visa if false or misleading information is provided.
 Previously the Department of Immigration looked at information provided in either:

 - A visa which has been held by the applicant within the last 12 months; or

 - An application which has been refused in the last 3 years

 The changes will mean that an application can be refused if false or misleading information is provided for visas held or visas applied for within the last 10 years.

-Identity – a new visa condition, 8304, will require a visa holder to maintain a single official identity post grant when dealing with Australian State, Territory and Federal Governments.
+- Identity – a new visa condition, 8304, will require a visa holder to maintain a single official identity post grant when dealing with Australian State, Territory and Federal Governments.
 It is a breach of the visa condition if the person doesn’t do this and the visa can be cancelled.
 The intention of this change is to reduce the risk of identity fraud.
-If the visa holder changes name, they will need to notify the relevant Australian government agencies they deal with as soon as practicable.
+If the visa holder changes a name, they will need to notify the relevant Australian government agencies they deal with as soon as practicable.

-Health debt – a new visa condition 8602 will be introduced on all temporary visa applications.
+- Health debt – a new visa condition 8602 will be introduced on all temporary visa applications.
 A visa won’t be granted if a person has an outstanding health debt.
 The person may enter into an arrangement to pay it off or show compelling circumstances but this is being used to alleviate costs to the public health system where a person was able to obtain treatment without paying and having no consequences.

-Character – broadening powers to cancel visas to prohibit activities which endanger or threaten individuals.
+- Character – broadening powers to cancel visas to prohibit activities which endanger or threaten individuals.